 How do I contact my nearest PALS?

 You can find your nearest PALS office on the NHS website.

 You can also ask your GP surgery, hospital or phone NHS 111 for details of your nearest PALS.

 Making a complaint

 In general, NHS England commissions most primary care services, such as GP and dental services.
-CCGs oversee the commissioning of secondary care, such as hospital care and some community services.
+ICBs oversee the commissioning of secondary care, such as hospital care and some community services.